code19m/chatx-01-backend/API_CONTRACT.md

 ### Image Upload Flow

-1. Request presigned upload URL from MinIO (separate endpoint to be implemented)
+1. Call `POST /auth/images/upload` with the image file (multipart/form-data)
-2. Upload file directly to MinIO using presigned URL
+2. Receive `image_path` in the response
-3. Call `PUT /auth/users/me/image` with the resulting path
+3. Call `PUT /auth/users/me/image` with the returned `image_path` to update your profile

 ### Pagination Best Practices